August 2015 – September 2016

 In the spring of 2012, the Harwood Museum of Art in Taos, New Mexico, mounted a landmark exhibition, “Agnes Martin: Before the Grid”, marking the 100th anniversary of the groundbreaking artist, Agnes Martin (March 22, 1912- December 16, 2004).
 The exhibition was the first of its kind to gather together the earliest known works by the reclusive Taos based artist.
 Soon after the close of the exhibition, the prescient curator of the Harwood Museum of Art, Jina Brenneman (a dear friend and a wonderful artist in her own right), joined forces with her friend and colleague, the award winning photographer and filmmaker, Kathleen Brennan, to document the personal stories and anecdotes first revealed by Agnes Martin’s close friends during preparations for the museum show.
 It was from those initial conversations and interviews, that the film “Agnes Martin Before the Grid” was launched.

 In August of 2015, Jina (now an independent curator), invited me to join the production team.
 I helped to research images, gather permissions, and then to my absolute thrill, was given the great honor to be the “voice” of Agnes Martin for a couple of voice overs in the film.
 It was a remarkable experience to participate in the making of this special and important documentary.

 On September 15, 2016, the film had its world premier in Agnes Martin’s beloved Taos, New Mexico.
-The film has since toured various nationwide venues, received several documentary film awards, and is scheduled for viewing on PBS television stations.
+The film has since toured various nationwide venues, received several documentary film awards, and aired on PBS television stations.
 “Agnes Martin Before the Grid” is available for streaming on Kanopy, and available as a DVD.
 Please visit www.beforethegrid.org for more information.